luatnc87/robust-data-analytics-platform-with-duckdb-dbt-iceberg/README.md

 - **Optimized File Storage**: Iceberg optimizes file storage by using techniques like metadata management, partitioning, and file pruning.
 This results in efficient data storage and retrieval.
 - **Connectivity**: Iceberg supports various storage connectors, including Apache Hadoop HDFS, Amazon S3, and Azure Data Lake Storage, making it versatile and compatible with different data lake platforms.

+> NOTE: *Iceberg is not currently utilized in this showcase, but it will be added soon.*
 ## Apache Superset
 Apache Superset is a modern, open-source BI tool that enables data exploration, visualization, and interactive dashboards.
 It connects to various data sources and is designed to empower users to explore data and create dynamic reports.
 - **Data Visualization**: Apache Superset allows users to create interactive visualizations, including charts, graphs, and geographic maps, to explore and understand data.